-1 FRAMEWORK FOR INDEPENDENT RESEARCH FUND DENMARK'S SUPPORT FOR RESEARCH
+1 FRAMEWORK FOR INDEPENDENT RESEARCH FUND DENMARK'S SUPPORT FOR RESEARCH 3

-1.1 Internationalisation
+1.1 Internationalisation 3

-1.2 Open Acce ss 3
+1.2 Open Access 3

-1.3 Research ir itegrity 3
+1.3 Research integrity 3

-1.4 Politically d letermined themes in Independent Research Fund Denmark 3
+1.4 Politically determined themes in Independent Research Fund Denmark 3

-1.5 About Inde About Independent Research Fund Denmark
+1.5 About Independent Research Fund Denmark 4

-1.6 Deliminatio ns between the research councils 4
+1.6 Deliminations between the research councils 4

-2 THE INGE L EHMANN PROGRAMME 2021 6
+2 THE INGE LEHMANN PROGRAMME 2022 6

-2.1 Application deadlines and starting dates for projects 6
+2.1 Application deadlines and starting date for projects 6

 2.2 Objective 6

-2.3 Applicant r equirements 7
+2.3 Applicant requirements 7

-2.4 Application requirements 7
+2.4 Application requirements 8

-3 DFF ASSES SMENT AND ASSESSMENT CRITERIA 8
+3 DFF ASSESSMENT AND ASSESSMENT CRITERIA 8

-4 GENERAL A PPLICATION REQUIREMENTS 10
+4 GENERAL APPLICATION REQUIREMENTS 10

-4.1 Language a and applicant requirements 10
+4.1 LANGUAGE AND APPLICANT REQUIREMENTS 10

-4.1.1 Langua age 10
+4.1.1 Language 10

-4.1.2 Applic ant's qualifications 10
+4.1.2 Applicant's Qualifications 10

-4.1.3 Other 1 requirements for applicants 10
+4.1.3 Other requirements for applicants 10

-4.1.4 Who sl nould submit the application 10
+4.1.4 Who should submit the application 10

-4.2 Application form 10
+4.2 Application form 11

-4.2.1 Specia I fields that must be completed in the application form in e-grant 11
+4.2.1 Special fields that must be completed in the application form in e-grant 11

-4.2.1.1 Popularised scientific description and abstract 12

-4.2.1.2 Listing the relevant Fields of Scientific classification code(s) for the project 12

-4.2.1.3 If you want assessment in several councils 12

-4.3 Overview o f appendices to the application 12
+4.3 Overview of appendices to the application 13

-4.3.1 Project t description 13
+4.3.1 Project description 13

-4.3.2 Curricu ulum Vitae - CV 14
+4.3.2 Curriculum Vitae - CV 14

-4.3.3 Extens ion of PhD age 15
+4.3.3 Calculation of PhD age 15

 4.3.4 List of publications 15

-4.3.5 Budge t 16
+4.3.5 Budget 16

-4.3.5.1 Entering budget information in the application form 16

-4.3.5.2 Preparing the budget 17

-4.3.5.3 Co-financing and funding from other sources 17

-4.3.5.4 What research expenses can you apply for?
-17

-4.3.5.5 Scientific/academic salaries 18

-4.3.5.6 Technical/administrative salaries 18

-4.3.5.7 Equipment (purchase or construction) 19 4.3.5.8 Operating expenses 19 4.3.5.9 Particular conditions for private enterprises 20 4.3.5.10 Overhead/administration expenses 20 4.3.5.11 The principle for calculating differentiated overhead/administration expenses 21 4.3.6 Budget confirmation 21 5 HOW IS THE APPLICATION PROCESSED AND ASSESSED?
-21 5.1 Requirements for your application to be given active consideration 21 5.2 How to apply to more DFF research councils?
-22 5.3 Independent Research Fund Denmark's processing procedures 22 5.4 Processing of cross-council applications 22 5.5 When and how will you be notified of DFF's decision?
-23 6 YOUR RESPONSIBILITY AS AN APPLICANT 23 6.1 Duty to inform about other funding sources 24 6.2 Technical disclaimer 24 6.3 The Danish Open Administration Act and the Danish Public Administration Act 24 6.4 Data Protection Act 24 6.5 Transmission of personal information 25 6.6 Authorities' right to request other information 25 6.7 Publication 25 7 SUPPORT FOR YOUR APPLICATION 25 7.1 Questions about the application procedure 25 7.2 Technical questions (e-grant) 25 7.3 Questions about existing grants 25
+4.3.6 Budget confirmation 21

+5 HOW IS THE APPLICATION PROCESSED AND ASSESSED?
+21

+5.1 Requirements for your application to be given active consideration 21

+5.2 How to apply to more DFF research councils?
+22

+5.3 Independent Research Fund Denmark's processing procedures 22

+5.4 Processing of cross-council applications 22

+5.5 When and how will you be notified of DFF's decision?
+23

+6 YOUR RESPONSIBILITY AS AN APPLICANT 24

+6.1 Duty to inform about other funding sources 24

+6.2 Technical Disclaimer 24

+6.3 The Danish Open Administration Act and the Danish Public Administration Act 24

+6.4 Data Protection Act 25

+6.5 Transmission of personal information 25

+6.6 Authorities' right to request other information 25

+6.7 Publication 25

+7 SUPPORT FOR YOUR APPLICATION 25

+7.1 Questions about the application procedure 25

+7.2 Technical questions (e-grant) 25

+7.3 Ouestions about existing grants 26

-1 FRAMEWORK FOR INDEPENDENT RESEARCH FUND DENMARK'S SUPPORT FOR RESEARCH
+FRAMEWORK FOR INDEPENDENT RESEARCH FUND DENMARK'S SUPPORT FOR RESEARCH